- The most important thing you can do to maintain your online audience is to pay extremely close attention to your

-Retail is shifting to an online environment, and entrepreneurs in both the e-commerce and brick-and-mortar spaces must know how this shift is affecting consumer expectations and loyalty in order to effectively target these individuals.
+Retail is shifting to an online environment, and entrepreneurs in both the e-commerce and brick-and-mortar spaces must understand how this shift is affecting consumer expectations and loyalty in order to effectively target these individuals.

 As online retail gains more share at the expense of traditional brick-and-mortar retailers, entrepreneurs should be aware of the following trends in consumers’ online purchasing habits and what it means for targeting these individuals.